toolisticon/aptk/README.md

 This project offers an abstract base class which extends the AbstractProcessor class offered by the java framework.
 This class provides support for validating different kinds of Elements in a fluent way and offers you helper functions to do some filtering.

-So all you need to do is to add the following maven dependency to your project:
+So all you need to do is to add the following maven dependency to your annotation processor project:

      <dependency>
          <groupId>de.holisticon.holiannotationprocessor</groupId>